KevinMusgrave/pytorch-metric-learning/README.md

 - [**WithSameParentLabelTester**](https://github.com/KevinMusgrave/pytorch_metric_learning/blob/master/pytorch_metric_learning/testers/with_same_parent_label.py)
 - **more to be added**

-## Want to add your own loss, miner, sampler, trainer, or tester?
-Please create a pull request or issue, and I will be happy to add your class to the library!

 ## Overview
 Let’s try the vanilla triplet margin loss.
 In all examples, embeddings is assumed to be of size (N, embedding_size), and labels is of size (N).
 ```python